connexcs/docs/docs/customer/payment.md

     + **Description** is the name of the payment.

         If you wish to hide any information on the customer portal, use **#** followed by the text to hide.

+        !!!
+Example
-        For example, PayPal 87878787744XXX #payment from the demo.
+            PayPal 87878787744XXX #payment from the demo.
+        !!!
+Note
-        Please note add a **#** symbol for starting a private comment to store private information along with the public information.
+            Add a **#** symbol for starting a private comment to store private information along with the public information.

     + **Total** is the amount of the payment.
     + **Payment Fee (Ref Only)** For payments made through PayPal or another external payment system, the Payment Fee field is automatically filled.